Start9Labs/start-os/README.md

 ### _Welcome to the era of Sovereign Computing_ ###

 EmbassyOS is a browser-based, graphical operating system for a personal server.
-EmbassyOS facilitates the dicovery, installation, network configuration, service configuration, data backup, dependency management, and health monitoring of self-hosted software services.
+EmbassyOS facilitates the discovery, installation, network configuration, service configuration, data backup, dependency management, and health monitoring of self-hosted software services.
 It is the most advanced, secure, reliable, and user friendly personal server OS in the world.

 ## Running EmbassyOS
 There are multiple ways to get your hands on EmbassyOS.